Powers Lookout Road, Whitlands 3678

 From the Mansfield-Whitfield Road, a three-kilometre trip along a gravel road brings you to a parking area with picnic tables and toilets.

-There are two lookout points providing sweeping views of the surrounding mountain and valley landscape.
+Discover two lookout points providing sweeping views of the surrounding mountain and valley landscape.

 The first lookout has wheelchair access.

-A short walk (0.4 kilometres) with a series of ladders takes you to a viewing platform at the northernmost point of the rocky outcrop.
+For the second lookout, a short walk (0.4 kilometres) with a series of ladders takes you to a viewing platform at the northernmost point of the rocky outcrop.

 It is easy to imagine why Power chose this site for a hideout.